| Sugar Bush Friends Jackie Nieman Ontario, Canada THE

 out Simon!!!!
 The giant placed Simon back on the shelf

 next to Harold.
+Harold was

 amazed.
 He hadnt dreamed that hed see his